 |Thursday, January 18, 2018||Eating Disorders 101 for Educators

 Eating disorders are complex, lethal conditions with emotional, physical, and cultural components.
-This interactive webinar will focus on the causes of eating disorders (ED), treatment of adolescents with ED, and school-related issues for these students.
+This interactive webinar focused on the causes of eating disorders (ED), treatment of adolescents with ED, and school-related issues for these students.
 Mindy is the head of the school programs at Veritas Collaborative, a behavioral health hospital system with facilities in North Carolina, Virginia and Georgia.
 Veritas partners with the Duke Hospital School in Durham, NC.
-Save your seat!
+See EdChat Archive for resources!

 AECMN Vice President

 This EdChat explored through a series of case studies how to successfully navigate the transition from hospital to school for a transgendered student.
 We explored how to productively manage the critical conversations that go into support these students as they return.
 See EdChat Archive for resources!

 |Thursday, March 15, 2018||Understanding the Implications of a Brain Injury Within a Classroom

 Liz Gerdeman, MA / Director of Professional Programs

 Cari Ledger, EdS, NCSP, CBIS / Youth Education Liaison

 Integrative Services are those complementary mind-body-spirit treatments that are offered to our patients and families along with standard care.
 This is a blooming field of care and really, is the best of both worlds.
 Our services can help especially with anxiety of illness and hospitalization.
 It can make the patient as comfortable as possible, in helping to manage the side effects of treatment as well as symptoms of the illness itself.